Business Insurance in California: Key Takeaways

 Choose providers based on service, not just price

-The cheapest quote means nothing if that carrier non-renews you mid-lease after your first claim, so check how long they've been writing policies in California and whether they're restricting renewals in your area.
-Ask about earthquake endorsements upfront since standard policies exclude it, and clarify whether wildfire coverage includes business interruption from power shutoffs or just direct fire damage.
+The cheapest quote means nothing if a carrier non-renews you mid-lease after your first claim.
+Check how long a provider has been writing policies in California and whether it's restricting renewals in your area.
+Ask about earthquake endorsements upfront since standard policies exclude that coverage, and confirm whether wildfire coverage includes business interruption from power shutoffs or only direct fire damage.
 Claims responsiveness matters when you're waiting for approval to reopen after a break-in or equipment failure.

 4. 4